You could pay £252 less tax this year – and possibly backdate it for another four years.

 Claiming Marriage Allowance for previous years

 You can backdate your claim by four years alongside the current year.
-The amount per year changes though since the tax thresholds have changed over that time.
-Even so, your claim is potentially worth up to £1,220 over the five years.
+Usually the amount per year changes, though, since the tax thresholds have been frozen since 2021/22, the amount hasn’t actually changed since then.
+That means your claim is potentially worth up to £1,260 over the five years.

 Any money from previous years will be sent to you via cheque so you’ll see the savings (almost) straight away.